stashed/docs/docs/guides/latest/advanced-use-case/pause-backup.md

   Normal  Backup Skipped  25s   Backup Triggering CronJob  Skipping creating BackupSession.
 Reason: Backup Configuration demo/pause-backup is paused.
 ```

 Look at the `Events` of the `BackupConfiguration` crd.
-The event shows that the creation of `BackupSession` has stopped.
-For that the hole backup process has stopped immediately.
+The event shows that the creation of `BackupSession` has paused.
+This means the hole backup process has stopped.

 **Skipped Instant Backup:**

-If we try to create a `BackupSession` for instant backup the phase of the `BackupSession` crd will be `Skipped`.
+If we try to create a `BackupSession` for instant backup  the `BackupSession` will be `Skipped`.
 Now, we are going to create a `BackupSession` crd for instant backup.
 Below is the YAML of the `BackupSession` that we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1